DLK (Diffuse Lamellar Keratitis)

 Source: J Cataract Refract Surg.
 2006 Feb;32(2):264-8.

 One of the most common complications of LASIK is inflammation known as diffuse lamellar keratitis (DLK) or Sands of the Sahara.
 Diffuse lamellar keratitis is characterized by a diffuse white, granular infiltrate occurring within a few days after LASIK.
 DLK is a potentially serious, sight-threatening complication.
+It may be associated with redness, sensitivity to light, tearing, pain, and reduced vision.

 DLK is classified by four stages depending on the severity and location of the inflammation.
 DLK should be immediately treated with topical steriods.
 If DLK progresses it may require surgical intervention.
 Severe cases of DLK may progress to flap melt with associated vision loss.